 The Wine Advocate is a bi-monthly wine publication established in 1978 by American wine critic Robert M. Parker, arguably the most influential wine critic in the world.
 Today, a 100-point Parker score can make or break a wine brand.
-William Kelley, key editor of the The Wine Advocate tasted from our Clos Marey-Monge Monopole 2016.
+William Kelley, key editor of the The Wine Advocate tasted from the barrel our Clos Marey-Monge Monopole 2017.
 Here are his comments.

 About William Kelley: